Culture-Driven Career Design

 Freelance career coaching for PhDs in humanities

-It's been 10 years since I started teaching in the college classroom, first as an instructor of intensive German language, then in interdisciplinary programs like Stanford's Program in Writing and Rhetoric and as a TA for "Chemistry and Art," and now at Georgia Tech, where I continue to teach German as well as life design and organizational culture.
+It's been 15 years since I started teaching in the college classroom, first as an instructor of intensive German language, then in interdisciplinary programs like Stanford's Program in Writing and Rhetoric and as a TA for "Chemistry and Art," and later at Georgia Tech, where I taught German as well as life design and organizational culture.

-I see my classroom as a laboratory in which students can experiment with raw materials and develop their own content.
+As an instructor, I see my classroom as a laboratory in which students can experiment with raw materials and develop their understanding through trial and error.
 Most of my courses involve project-based learning and collaborative activities -- inspired by the communicative approach in foreign language studies, which uses roleplay and authentic materials to help students build the courage to connect and communicate with native speakers in unfamiliar settings.
 In addition to the career courses listed above, which I love to teach, here are some of my favorite courses:

 Building Community: Culture, Identitiy, and Inclusion